Henry IV, Holy Roman Emperor: Restoration

-Welf of Bavaria's father, Adalbert Azzo II of Este, mediated a reconciliation between his son and the Emperor in early 1096.
-Henry restored Bavaria to Welf who lifted the blockade of the Alpine passes, enabling Henry to return to Germany in May.
-Aristocrats who had rebelled against Henry came to pay homage to him at assemblies held in Regensburg, Nuremberg and Mainz.
-He allowed the Jews, who had been forcibly converted to Christianity, to return to Judaism.
-In early 1098, Berthold II of Zähringen was also reconciled with Henry who exempted his domains from the jurisdiction of the dukes of Swabia and rewarded him with the hereditary title of duke.
+Welf of Bavaria's father, Adalbert Azzo II of Este, mediated a reconciliation between his son and Henry in early 1096.
+The Emperor restored Bavaria to Welf, who lifted the blockade of the Alpine passes, allowing Henry to return to Germany in May.
+Former rebels paid homage to Henry at assemblies in Regensburg, Nuremberg, and Mainz.
+He permitted Jews who had been forcibly converted to return to Judaism.
+In early 1098, Berthold II of Zähringen was also reconciled with Henry, who exempted his lands from Swabian ducal authority and granted him the hereditary title of duke.